OmnisGenomics/VeriBiota/docs/verification-workflow.md

 # Verification Workflow

-A model’s journey from JSON to verified, signed artifacts and runtime checks.
+A model’s journey from JSON to verified, signed artifacts, runtime checks, and (optionally) EditDAG verification.

 ## 1) Author or import the model
 Start from your model JSON or import an example: